-- Chapter 49 should be called "Erwin Smith is a Badass".
+- Chapter 49 should be called "Erwin Smith is awesome-incarnate".
 When caught by a Titan, he screams for the others to continue the mission.
 Later on, he shows up missing one arm and rescues Eren before leading the retreat.

 - There's also this line from Erwin.

 - In the same chapter, when Mikasa gets grabbed by a Titan, Jean flips out and stabs its eye out, saving her.

 - Then there is Krista saving Ymir, killing her first Titan in the process.